NextCenturyCorporation/dig-ui/README.md

 SEARCH_CONFIG | The stringified object containing project names and/or locations for the Sandpaper search REST service (from project configs) mapped to replacement locations. | undefined
-SEND_SEARCHES_DIRECTLY_TO_ES | Whether to ignore any Sandpaper settings and send searches directly to elasticsearch. | false SHOW_ES_DATA | Whether to show a link to the elasticsearch data page of search results. | false SUPPORT_EMAIL | The support email for the 'Contact Us' menu option. | 'support@memex.software' STATE_INDEX | The elasticsearch state index name. | 'dig-states' STATE_TYPE | The elasticsearch state index type. | 'state' TAG_ENTITY_ENDPOINT | The entity endpoint for the MyDIG tag REST service.
+SEND_SEARCHES_DIRECTLY_TO_ES | Whether to ignore any Sandpaper settings and send searches directly to elasticsearch. | false SHOW_ES_DATA | Whether to show a link to the elasticsearch data page of search results. | false SHOW_MULTIPLE_TITLES | Whether to show multiple titles, if present, in each search result.
+If false, shows only the first found. | false
+SHOW_MULTIPLE_DESCRIPTIONS | Whether to show multiple descriptions, if present, in each search result.
+If false, shows only the first found. | false
+SUPPORT_EMAIL | The support email for the 'Contact Us' menu option. | 'support@memex.software'
+STATE_INDEX | The elasticsearch state index name. | 'dig-states'
+STATE_TYPE | The elasticsearch state index type. | 'state'
+TAG_ENTITY_ENDPOINT | The entity endpoint for the MyDIG tag REST service.
 If defined, shows the View DIG Data Training Options in the option menu. | undefined
-TAG_EXTRACTION_ENDPOINT | The extraction endpoint for the MyDIG tag REST service. | undefined TAG_LIST_ENDPOINT | The tag list endpoint for the MyDIG tag REST service. | undefined
+TAG_EXTRACTION_ENDPOINT | The extraction endpoint for the MyDIG tag REST service. | undefined TAG_LIST_ENDPOINT | The tag list endpoint for the MyDIG tag REST service. | undefined TIMESTAMP_FIELD | The timestamp field in the `_source` object of each elasticsearch document. | 'timestamp_crawl' UID_FIELD | The unique ID field in the `_source` object of each elasticsearch document. | 'doc_id'

 ## Server Configuration (Docker)
 Running the DIG UI with Docker does **NOT** use the server configuration file (`server/config/local.env.js`).
 You may set the server configuration options using environment variables.
 We recommend using [docker-compose](https://docs.docker.com/compose/).
 You can see an example docker-compose configuration file [here](https://github.com/NextCenturyCorporation/dig-ui/blob/master/docker-sample-config/docker-compose.sample.yml).